saithasai/PwC-Switzerland-Power-BI-in-Data-Analytics-Virtual-Case-Experience/README.md

 The workforce comprises 59% men (295) and 41% women (205).

 ----Gender Distribution
-There is a significant gender imbalance in the overall workforce Women are underrepresented particularly in senior positions (Directors and Executive levels) The imbalance becomes more pronounced at higher job levels
+There is a significant gender imbalance in the overall workforce.
+Women are underrepresented particularly in senior positions (Directors and Executive levels)
+The imbalance becomes more pronounced at higher job levels
 Lower promotion rates for women compared to men

 ------Performance Ratings